 - Best Original Musical Score, Non-fiction under 30 mins - Alec Harrison

-The short film premiered on Saturday May 12th at 12:00pm at Northwestfest, Edmonton's Non-Fiction Film, Music and Art Festival at the Art Gallery of Alberta.
+The short film premiered on Saturday, May 12th at Northwestfest, Edmonton's Non-Fiction Film, Music and Art Festival at the Art Gallery of Alberta.
 View the festival schedule.

-All the World’s a Stage is also pleased to be screening at the THIRD ACTion Film Festival.
-The film will screen on Sunday June 10th at 10:30am at the Glenbow Museum in Calgary.
+All the World’s a Stage was also pleased to screen at the THIRD ACTion Film Festival on Sunday, June 10th at the Glenbow Museum in Calgary.